BuongiornoTexas/rsrtools/README.rst

      song_lists.bat          - If you created it.
      .\RS_backup             - Backups of Rocksmith save files will be stored here.
-     .\RS_update             - Changed save files will be stored here before copying back to steam.
+     .\RS_update             - Changed save files will be stored here before copying back to Steam.
-     .\RS_working            - Save files will be copied from steam to this folder before working on them.
+     .\RS_working            - Save files will be copied from Steam to this folder before working on them.

    If your working directory doesn't match this, try this step again.